Global, end-to-end cyber risk solutions.

-Andrew Valentine is a Managing Director in the Cyber Risk practice of Kroll, a division of Duff & Phelps, based in Dallas, Texas.
+Andrew Valentine is a managing director in the Cyber Risk practice of Kroll, based in Los Angeles.
 Andy is a prominent computer crime and cyber security professional who excels in multiple capacities, including investigator, expert witness, thought leader, author, and presenter.
 Throughout his career, Andy has proved tenacious and innovative in successfully working through the intricacies of highly complex cyber incidents to protect the best interests of clients.

 A recognized authority in the disciplines of forensics and incident response, Andy is the author of numerous articles as well as the co-author of reference books and reports.
 He is also frequently invited to speak on the subjects of data breach, digital forensics, and computer crime at industry events and specialized panels.